 CIT ASSIST is a national initiative designed to increase the capacity of law enforcement agencies to effectively create or enhance crisis intervention teams (CITs).
-It includes a community of practice, training, and technical assistance services for the cohort of public-safety agencies awarded CIT Implementation funding in 2021 by the United States Department of Justice, Office of Community Oriented Policing Services (COPS Office).
+It includes a community of practice, training, and technical assistance services for the cohort of public-safety agencies awarded CIT Implementation funding by the United States Department of Justice, Office of Community Oriented Policing Services (COPS Office).

 Below, you will find launch points for Cohort Members, National Advisory Board Members, Requesting Technical Assistance, and CIT Training Information.

 Cohort of agencies awarded COPS Office funding for CIT Implementation